junxit/us-congress-bills-114/metadata.md

 - 2015-09-08 — Placed on the Union Calendar, Calendar No. 192.
 - 2015-09-08 — Reported by the Committee on Natural Resources.
 H. Rept.
 114-253, Part I.
 - 2015-09-08 — Reported by the Committee on Natural Resources.
 H. Rept.
 114-253, Part I.
+- 2015-10-20 — Rules Committee Resolution H. Res.
+481 Reported to House.
+Rule provides for consideration of H.R.
+1937 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+- 2015-10-21 — Rule H. Res.
+481 passed House.
+- 2015-10-22 — Amendment (A001) offered by Mr. Lowenthal. (consideration: CR H7114-7115, H7120; text: CR H7114)
+- 2015-10-22 — Amendment (A002) offered by Mrs. Dingell. (consideration: CR H7115-7116, H7120-7121; text: CR H7115)
+- 2015-10-22 — Amendment (A003) offered by Mr. Cartwright. (consideration: CR H7116-7117, H7121; text: CR H7116)
+- 2015-10-22 — Amendment (A004) offered by Mr. Pearce. (consideration: CR H7117-7118; text: CR H7117)
+- 2015-10-22 — Amendment (A005) offered by Mr. Hastings. (consideration: CR H7118-7119, H7121-7122; text: CR H7118)
+- 2015-10-22 — Amendment agreed to Committee of the Whole
+- 2015-10-22 — Amendment failed in Committee of the Whole
+- 2015-10-22 — Amendment failed in Committee of the Whole
+- 2015-10-22 — Amendment failed in Committee of the Whole
+- 2015-10-22 — Amendment failed in Committee of the Whole
+- 2015-10-22 — Committee of the Whole House on the state of the Union rises leaving H.R.
+1937 as unfinished business.
+- 2015-10-22 — Considered as unfinished business. (consideration: CR H7119-7124)
+- 2015-10-22 — Considered under the provisions of rule H. Res.
+481. (consideration: CR H7107-7119)
+- 2015-10-22 — DEBATE - Pursuant to the provisions of H.Res.
+481, the Committee of the Whole House proceeded with 10 minutes of debate on the Cartwright amendment No. 3.
+- 2015-10-22 — DEBATE - Pursuant to the provisions of H.Res.
+481, the Committee of the Whole House proceeded with 10 minutes of debate on the Dingell amendment No. 2.
+- 2015-10-22 — DEBATE - Pursuant to the provisions of H.Res.
+481, the Committee of the Whole House proceeded with 10 minutes of debate on the Hastings amendment No. 5.
+- 2015-10-22 — DEBATE - Pursuant to the provisions of H.Res.
+481, the Committee of the Whole House proceeded with 10 minutes of debate on the Lowenthal amendment No. 1.
+- 2015-10-22 — DEBATE - Pursuant to the provisions of H.Res.
+481, the Committee of the Whole House proceeded with 10 minutes of debate on the Pearce amendment No. 4.
+- 2015-10-22 — Floor summary: DEBATE - The House proceeded with 10 minutes of debate on the Peters motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to prohibit or limit the agency responsible for issuing a mineral exploration or mine permit from assessing the extent to which the authorized activity contributes to climate change.
+- 2015-10-22 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+1937.
+- 2015-10-22 — House amendment agreed to: On agreeing to the Pearce amendment (A004) Agreed to by voice vote.
+- 2015-10-22 — House amendment not agreed to: On agreeing to the Cartwright amendment (A003) Failed by recorded vote: 184 - 245 (Roll no. 562).
+- 2015-10-22 — House amendment not agreed to: On agreeing to the Dingell amendment (A002) Failed by recorded vote: 181 - 248 (Roll no. 561).
+- 2015-10-22 — House amendment not agreed to: On agreeing to the Hastings amendment (A005) Failed by recorded vote: 183 - 246 (Roll no. 563).
+- 2015-10-22 — House amendment not agreed to: On agreeing to the Lowenthal amendment (A001) Failed by recorded vote: 176 - 253 (Roll no. 560).
+- 2015-10-22 — House amendment offered
+- 2015-10-22 — House amendment offered
+- 2015-10-22 — House amendment offered
+- 2015-10-22 — House amendment offered
+- 2015-10-22 — House amendment offered
+- 2015-10-22 — House amendment offered/reported by : Amendment (A001) offered by Mr. Lowenthal.(consideration: CR H7114-7115, H7120; text: CR H7114)
+- 2015-10-22 — House amendment offered/reported by : Amendment (A002) offered by Mrs. Dingell.(consideration: CR H7115-7116, H7120-7121; text: CR H7115)
+- 2015-10-22 — House amendment offered/reported by : Amendment (A003) offered by Mr. Cartwright.(consideration: CR H7116-7117, H7121; text: CR H7116)
+- 2015-10-22 — House amendment offered/reported by : Amendment (A004) offered by Mr. Pearce.(consideration: CR H7117-7118; text: CR H7117)
+- 2015-10-22 — House amendment offered/reported by : Amendment (A005) offered by Mr. Hastings.(consideration: CR H7118-7119, H7121-7122; text: CR H7118)
+- 2015-10-22 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+481 and Rule XVIII.
+- 2015-10-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-10-22 — Mr. Lamborn moved that the committee rise.
+- 2015-10-22 — Mr. Peters moved to recommit with instructions to the Committee on Natural Resources. (consideration: CR H7122-7124; text: CR H7122)
+- 2015-10-22 — On agreeing to the Cartwright amendment (A003) Failed by recorded vote: 184 - 245 (Roll no. 562).
+- 2015-10-22 — On agreeing to the Dingell amendment (A002) Failed by recorded vote: 181 - 248 (Roll no. 561).
+- 2015-10-22 — On agreeing to the Hastings amendment (A005) Failed by recorded vote: 183 - 246 (Roll no. 563).
+- 2015-10-22 — On agreeing to the Lowenthal amendment (A001) Failed by recorded vote: 176 - 253 (Roll no. 560).
+- 2015-10-22 — On agreeing to the Pearce amendment (A004) Agreed to by voice vote.
+- 2015-10-22 — On motion that the committee rise Agreed to by voice vote.
+- 2015-10-22 — On motion to recommit with instructions Failed by recorded vote: 184 - 246 (Roll no. 564).
+- 2015-10-22 — On passage Passed by the Yeas and Nays: 254 - 177 (Roll no. 565).
+- 2015-10-22 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Cartwright amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the noes prevailed.
+Mr. Cartwright demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until later in the legislative day.
+- 2015-10-22 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Dingell amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the noes prevailed.
+Mrs. Dingell demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until later in the legislative day.
+- 2015-10-22 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Hastings amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the noes prevailed.
+Mr. Hastings demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until later in the legislative day.
+- 2015-10-22 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Lowenthal amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the noes prevailed.
+Mr. Lowenthal demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until later in the legislative day.
+- 2015-10-22 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 254 - 177 (Roll no. 565).
+- 2015-10-22 — Roll call votes on amendments in House
+- 2015-10-22 — Roll call votes on amendments in House
+- 2015-10-22 — Roll call votes on amendments in House
+- 2015-10-22 — Roll call votes on amendments in House
+- 2015-10-22 — Rule provides for consideration of H.R.
+1937 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+- 2015-10-22 — The House adopted the amendment as agreed to by the Committee of the Whole House on the state of the Union. (text of measure as amended in House: CR H7113-7114)
+- 2015-10-22 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
+- 2015-10-22 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+1937.
+- 2015-10-22 — The Speaker designated the Honorable Kenny Marchant to act as Chairman of the Committee.
+- 2015-10-22 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H7123)
+- 2015-10-22 — The previous question was ordered pursuant to the rule. (consideration: CR H7122)